slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-10-template.md

     0.768 & 0.187 & 0.045
     \end{matrix}\right) \end{equation}

-    1. $n \times n$
+    1. $N \times N$
     2.  - Vector-wise similarity/closeness between the elements in Q and V.
-        - Intuitively: Ideally, answers the question “Per word (embedding) q, how much does an respective element from v relate to q for the given context.
-How much does v help us to understand what q is about.”
+        - Intuitively: Ideally, answers the question: Per word (embedding) q, how much does an respective element from v relate to q for the given context.
+How much does v help us to understand what q is about?
         - This is also why we project into the different spaces.
 If $Q=K$ exactly (i.e., no learned projection), then the dot product $QK^T$ would usually produce mostly high values along the diagonal and smaller values else where.
 Softmax on this would then result in an almost one-hot attention matrix (where each token attends mostly to itself).
 Applying this to $V$ would then mean each word is weighted mostly by itself, so the attention mechanism would not change the representation in a meaningful way.
 3.
     \begin{equation} Attention(K, Q, V) = A V =